KDES-FM

-KDES-FM (98.5 MHz) is a radio station in the Palm Springs area and the Coachella Valley of Southern California.
+KDES-FM (98.5 MHz) is a radio station licensed to Cathedral City, California and serving the Palm Springs area and the Coachella Valley of Southern California.

 KDES-FM began in 1957 on the AM dial at 920 kHz and was affiliated with ABC Radio.
 KDES-FM (then called KGEC) went on-air in 1963, then adopted the top 40/pop music format in 1975.
 It switched to an oldies format in 1988.
 The AM station dropped oldies in 1995, replacing them with news/talk KPSI.

 KDES-FM's studio headquarters are in Palm Springs.
 In the 2000s, KDES-FM's signal covers a 40 mi radius area, from Beaumont to the Morongo Basin to the Imperial Valley.

 Around September–November 2005, KDES-FM shifted from conventional oldies (1950s–1960s) to more of a "Classic Hits" leaning oldies format by expanding its playlist to include more 1970s hits before ultimately excluding 1950s hits in January 2006.

 In January 2010, KDES-FM announced plans to move its oldies format to KWXY-FM's former frequency.
-At the same time, the station would incorporate 1980s hits into their playlist after sister-station KPSI-FM withdrew from playing 80s music.
-This decision brought an end to KWXY-FM's beautiful music format, which has moved to AM 1340.
+At the same time, the station would incorporate 1980s hits into their playlist after sister-station KPSI-FM withdrew from playing 1980s music.
+This decision brought an end to KWXY-FM's beautiful music format, which moved to AM 1340.
 KDES vacated its original frequency of 104.7 on February 2.
-The frequency was sold and moved out of the market by its new owners.
+The 104.7 facility was sold and moved out of the Palm Springs market, becoming KQIE in Redlands.

-On September 9, 2015, shortly after being sold to Alpha Media, KDES-FM began simulcasting KDGL, with a change to Country as "98.5 The Bull" to follow the next day, launching with the usual 10,000 songs in a row, with the first song being "This Is How We Roll" by Florida-Georgia Line.
+On September 9, 2015, shortly after being sold to Alpha Media, KDES-FM began simulcasting KDGL, with a change to country as "98.5 The Bull" to follow the next day.
+Alpha Media merged with Connoisseur Media on September 4, 2025.